 Working Hours in Brazil

-The Brazil work week is 44 hours, ideally eight hours per day (plus one hour for lunch) during the week and four hours on Saturday.
-Companies can choose to have longer work days during the week and remain closed on Saturday.
+The Brazil workweek is up to 44 hours, ideally eight hours per day (plus one hour for lunch) during the week and four hours on Saturday.
+Companies can choose to have longer workdays during the week and remain closed on Saturday.
+Hiring through Globalization Partners, employees have standard 40 hour workweek.

 Vacation Leave in Brazil

 Professionals in Brazil are entitled to 30 calendar days of vacation per year after each 12 months of service.
-The vacation period is typically taken in one block (or split 20 days and 10 days).
+The vacation period is typically divided into two periods of 20 and 10 days, divided into three periods of 14, 5, and 5 days, or taken in one block.
 In addition, the employee must be paid 1/3rd of a month’s salary as holiday bonus.
 Holiday pay and holiday bonus payments are due pro-rated upon termination in Brazil.

 Sick Leave in Brazil